lex00-zz/nublar/python/flask/README_qemu.md

     vncviewer 127.0.0.1:5951
     ```

-## Step 4 - deploy a droplet with Terraform
+## Step 4 - create an instance with Terraform

-Now that we have a snapshot ID, we can use it to create a new droplet.
+Now that we have a snapshot ID, we can use it to create a new instance.

-If you have a domain setup with QEMU, you can use the [qemu_domain](https://www.terraform.io/docs/providers/do/r/domain.html) and [qemu_record](https://www.terraform.io/docs/providers/do/r/record.html) resources to point at the new droplet ip.
+If you have a domain setup with QEMU, you can use the [qemu_domain](https://www.terraform.io/docs/providers/do/r/domain.html) and [qemu_record](https://www.terraform.io/docs/providers/do/r/record.html) resources to point at the new instance ip.
 This is not covered here, although Nginx is ready to answer to the domain as configured with `app_domain`.

 -   Change into the terraform folder